Quick answer

 Pros

-• Additional option for searching in the middle of the words.
+- There is an additional option for searching in the middle of words.

 Cons